PLEASE NOTE: some session times are out of date in the program above. Please refer to the program grids below for the most up-to-date session times.

 Sunday morning starts with Sydney’s Queen of Contra, Julie Bishop, getting the blood circulating with some lively contra dances from North America with Pastrami on Ryebuck playing.

 Next is David Potter again, showing his knowledge of a wide range of dance styles that he will mix and match for you, accompanied by the quirky music of Short Dented Potts.
 The social dance component of the Festival concludes with

 Don Richmond calling Scottish dances.
-Don has long experience with a wide range of dance styles and is joined by James Gastineau-Hill and friends who will delight with their wonderful playing of Scottish reels, jigs and strathspeys.
+Don has long experience with a wide range of dance styles and is joined by James Gastineau-Hills and friends who will delight with their wonderful playing of Scottish reels, jigs and strathspeys.